gvwilson/thirdbit/src/fiction/madica/index.md

 Snow splattered in every direction.

 "Ack!
 Ptooie!"
 Madica spluttered, spitting snow out of her mouth.
-It was all over her glasses too---she couldn't see a thing.
+It was all over her glasses too—she couldn't see a thing.
 She wiped the wet gunk off the lenses with her finger, then wiped her face on her sleeve and put her glasses back on.